epics-base/ci-scripts/README.md

 ## Setup File Syntax

-Setup files are loaded by the bash scripts.
+Setup files are loaded by the build scripts.
 They are found by searching the locations in `SETUP_PATH` (space or colon separated list of directories, relative to your module's root directory).